R-Matta-1/DeltaFrame/README.md

 todo:

+- [x] impliment sample clips with ffmpeg.wasm
-- [ ] create more nodes
+- [ ] ffmpeg code generator WITH audio and more complex output support
 - [ ] style everything
-- [ ] impliment sample clips with ffmpeg.wasm
 - [ ] more settings for input node (-ss and file name edit)
-- [ ] impliment xy coordinate selector using video data
+- [ ] settings for output
+  - output ctf output time
-- [ ] troubleshoot any problems with ffmpeg code generator
+- [ ] create more nodes
 - [ ] place on github pages